Hyupai/Classloader-by-S4J/README.md

 ## Updates

 This project will not have updates unless there is a bug that exposes the data.
-But i can close and answer yours by the Issues tab or in my Telegram: @HyupaiJoker
+But i can close and answer yours by the Issues tab or in my Telegram: @samuel_fcr

 ## I need more security